Basics3 min read

 The famous “8 glasses a day” is a decent slogan and a poor prescription.
 A 50 kg student and a 90 kg construction worker do not need the same amount of water — and neither does the same person in January and in August.

 The good news: estimating your real number takes one multiplication.
-This guide walks you through water intake by weight, what adjusts it up or down, and how to tell whether you are actually getting enough.
+Here is the by-weight formula, what adjusts it up or down, and how to tell whether you are actually getting enough.
+If you would rather skip the math, the water intake calculator does it for you.

 The by-weight formula